View Ralph Drake's Obituary on KansasCity.com and share memories

 |

-Ralph Collins Drake On February 4, 2019 the world said farewell to a gentle soul.
-Ralph Collins Drake, age 89, of Overland Park, Kansas passed away surrounded by a few of the people that he held most dear.
-Collins was born March 28, 1929 in Kansas City, Missouri.
-After graduation from Northeast High School, he joined the U.S. Marine Corps and served in North China.
-Following the years of service to his country, Collinsobtained a Master's Degree in Education from the University of Missouri.
-That degree led him to serve as a teacher, and then an elementary principal for 40 years in the Kansas City School District.
-In his first teaching position, Collins met the love of his life whom he later married, Ann Eylar Drake.
-They were married for 65 years and had two children, Kevin Drake and Cynthia Drake, M.D., 4 grandchildren, and 3 great grandchildren.
-Collins was a stoic, yet loving man, known for his wood carvings, love of card games, and fascination with all things related to WWI.
-In his free time he enjoyed volunteering his time at the World War I Museum.
-No memorial service will be held as his body was donated for medical education at the University of Kansas.
-The family asks that any donations be made to the World War I Museum.
+Ralph Collins Drake On February 4, 2019, Ralph Collins Drake, 89, of Overland Park, Ks, passed away.
+Collins was born March 28, 1929 in Kansas City, Mo.
+After high school, he joined the U.S. Marine Corps and served in North China.
+Collins later obtained a Master's Degree in Education from the University of Missouri.
+In his first teaching job, Collins met his future wife, Ann Eylar Drake.
+They were married for 65 years and had two children, Kevin Drake and Cynthia Drake, M.D., 4 grandchildren and 3 great grandchildren.
+No memorial service will be held; his body was donated to the University of Kansas.
+Donations can be made to the World War I Museum.